 Make a Difference and Support AAPI-Owned Businesses

 Turn your words into actions this year.
 The advancements in technology make it easier to become involved.
 There are so many ways to support AAPI-owned businesses and the AAPI community.

 Consumers across generations expect companies and corporations to take a stance on social issues.
 Pledge to help AAPI communities through your marketing campaigns — and remember, celebrate and support AAPI people every month, not just in May.

 About The Postcard Agency

 The Postcard Agency connects businesses and nonprofit organizations with their target audiences through dynamic marketing and public relations strategies.
-Crafty and creative, the Miami and San Antonio-based agency reinvigorates local and national brands with imaginative and results-driven campaigns.
+Crafty and creative, the agency reinvigorates local and national brands with imaginative and results-driven campaigns.
 A winner of the Gold dotCOMM Award for website design, the digital marketing and public relations agency has also been named a Top Marketing Agency and a Top B2B Company and Marketing Agency by Clutch, an acclaimed ratings and reviews platform.
 Jonathan Ochart, CEO of The Postcard Agency, regularly shares marketing and public relations insights for business leaders with the media, including NBC, AARP, Texas CEO Magazine and Voyage Magazine.